Effective estimation of entropy production with lacking data

-Equation~\eqref{eq:epr} holds for Markov jump processes with transition rates satisfying the local detailed balance condition $w_{ij} / w_{ji}= e^{s_{ij}}$, where $s_{ij} = - s_{ji}$ is entropy increase in the environment (in units of $k_B=1$, hereafter) when transition $(i,j)$ takes place.
-For these processes, the experimental data we consider are in a trace providing a sequence of states $(i^{(0)}, i^{(1)}, \ldots, i^{(n)})$ and of the corresponding jumping times $(t^{(1)},t^{(2)},\ldots, t^{(n)} <t)$.
+\paragraph*{\textbf{Results and discussion}} \paragraph*{Empirical estimation. } Equation~\eqref{eq:epr} holds for Markov jump processes with transition rates satisfying the local detailed balance condition $w_{ij} / w_{ji}= e^{s_{ij}}$, where $s_{ij} = - s_{ji}$ is entropy increase in the environment (in units of $k_B=1$, hereafter) when transition $(i,j)$ takes place.
+For these processes, the experimental data we consider are time series of states $(i^{(0)}, i^{(1)}, \ldots, i^{(n)})$ and of the corresponding jumping times $(t^{(1)},t^{(2)},\ldots, t^{(n)} <t)$.
 The total residence time $t^R_i$ that a trajectory spends on a state $i$ gives the empirical steady-state distribution $p_i = t^R_i / t$ that approaches the steady-state probability distribution $\rho_i$ for long times $t$.

 The estimation of $\sigma$ is based on empirical measurements of fluxes $\phi_{ij}$, which we define starting from the number $n_{ij}=n_{ij}(t)$ of observed transitions $(i,j)$,

 If the observation time $t$ is much larger than the largest time scale, i.e. $t\gg \tau_{\rm sys} = (\min_{i,j} \phi_{ij})^{-1}$, the empirical flux $\dot n_{ij}$ converges to $\phi_{ij}$ and the estimate of the entropy production rate simply becomes